agatagree/ricky-and-morty/README.md

 ## Project Overview 🐱‍🚀🎉

 This is mini app, based on [Ricky and Morty API](https://rickandmortyapi.com/).
-As a user, you can
+As a user, you can:
-- see a characters table list, navigate through the table pages (Api based pagination and filtration by name + sort by name, species, status on single list page)
+- see a characters table list, navigate through the table pages (Api based pagination and filtration + sort by name, species, status on single list page)
 - check choosen character details with list of episodes